 Massimo asked if putting the call to action button below the fold impacted conversion.
 We often increase conversion rates by moving important elements, such as trust symbols, above the fold.
 For those who come ready to take action, put the button above the fold.
 This may not be the right thing to do for longer landing pages.

 About Mobile Landing Pages

 Kelly asked about having desktop and mobile landing pages.
 Is a responsive template that resizes dynamically a good idea.
 Dynamically responsive templates can be difficult to test.
 Visitors can change the look of the page simply by resizing their desktop.
 Visitors on tablets can get a desktop template, but have a very different experience from desktop viewers.
 We say, “Turn off the dynamic nature of the template while testing your landing pages.”

 Myrtha asked the common question, “What is a good conversion rate.”
 The average ecommerce conversion rate is less than 2%, so a conversion rate over 5% is considered good.
 With the right traffic and a great offer and lots of repeat visitors and a well-known brand, conversion rates over 15% are expected.
 Myrtha, a better question is, “What is my acquisition cost?”
 Divide the number of new customers by the cost of generating the traffic, and you can see how your conversion rate is affecting your business.

 About Video on Landing Pages

 During our discussion of video on a landing page, Mike asked, “How do scribble or text-based videos do?”
 We actually did an eye-tracking study of landing page video.
-You can get a copy of Business Video Through the Eyes of Your Prospects for just $49.
-Hint: Scribble video did very well.
+To learn some of what we learned, watch our mini-course on Business Video.

 Ronald asked if a landing page video should ask the viewer to “click here.”
 The answer is, “Yes.”
 Landing page video is most effective when it addresses the offer on the page, and includes calls to action.
 Remember that lighting and audio are always important in video.